predsci/POT3D/README.md

 ### Setting Input Options

 POT3D uses a namelist in an input text file called `pot3d.dat` to set all parameters of a run.
 See the provided `pot3d_input_documentation.txt` file for details on the various parameter options.
 For any run, an input 2D data set in HDF5 format is required for the lower radial magnetic field (`Br`) boundary condition.
-Examples of this file are contained in the `examples` and `testsuite` folders.
+Examples of this file are contained in the `benchmarks` and `testsuite` folders.

 ### Launching the Code

 To run `POT3D`, set the desired run parameters in a `pot3d.dat` text file, then copy or link the `pot3d` executable into the same directory as `pot3d.dat` and run the command:
   `<MPI_LAUNCHER> -np <N> ./pot3d `
-where `<N>` is the total number of MPI ranks to use (typically equal to the number of CPU cores) and `<MPI_LAUNCHER>` is your MPI run command (e.g. `mpiexec`,`mpirun`, `ibrun`, `srun`, etc).
+where `<N>` is the total number of MPI ranks to use (typically equal to the number of CPU cores or number of GPUs) and `<MPI_LAUNCHER>` is your MPI run command (e.g. `mpiexec`,`mpirun`, `ibrun`, `srun`, etc).
 For example:  `mpiexec -np 1024 ./pot3d`

 ### Solver Options